Understanding the financial impact of your insurance coverage

 What insurance and if you should have insurance (life, medical, etc.) in retirement are questions we get asked frequently.
-Our advisors are able to review your insurance coverage to help identify or uncover any gaps in coverage (i.e., long-term care).
+Our advisors can review your insurance coverage to uncover any potential gaps in coverage (i.e., long-term care).

 Do I need life insurance in retirement?

-Life insurance serves an essential purpose during your peak earning years, providing comfort in knowing that your loved ones will be taken care of in the event of your premature demise.
-Later in life when you’re self-sufficient, the necessity becomes less clear.
+Life insurance serves an essential purpose during your peak earning years.
+It provides comfort in knowing that your loved ones will be taken care of in the event of your premature demise.
+Later in life, when you’re self-sufficient, the necessity becomes less clear.
 If you don’t have significant debt or if no one in your family would experience a significant financial loss (including a pension) if you were to pass, it may not be necessary.
 While it may be expensive and unnecessary, in some instances there are benefits to having it.
 These can include providing tax-free inheritance to family members or a charity.
-A cost-benefit analysis by one of our advisors can help you evaluate the effect it would have on your finances versus the benefits.
-In some instances, it may be worth the increasing premiums while in others, other investment vehicles may provide a better return.
+Our team can perform a cost-benefit insurance analysis.
+This analysis would help you evaluate any benefits versus the effect insurance may have on your finances.
+In some instances, increasing premiums may be beneficial, while in others, other investment vehicles may provide a better return.

 What should I do about health insurance in retirement?